jwill9999/spec-kit/README.md

 It also includes cross-platform helper scripts under scripts/ and prepares a space for your specifications (see specs/ when you start a feature).

-## Workflow at a glance
+## Workflow steps at a glance

-Spec-Driven Development follows a simple five-step flow you’ll run inside your AI assistant:
+Once you have completed the `wizard` use your chosen environment i.e VSCode to run the prompt commands in.

-- /constitution → set project principles
+## Steps

-- /specify → write the feature spec (what/why)
+1. /constitution → set project principles
-- /plan → design the technical approach
+2. /specify → write the feature spec (what/why)
-- /tasks → break down implementation
+3. /plan → design the technical approach
-- /implement → build according to the plan
+4. /tasks → break down implementation

-Read more in spec-driven.md for the detailed methodology.
+5. /implement → build according to the plan

 ## Troubleshooting